 - select a doctoral school and check detailed requirements

 - submit documents in the system

 Main documents include:

 - the application generated in IRK system

 - a diploma of completion of the long-cycle Master’s degree programme or second-cycle programme or an equicalent diploma obtained under separate regulations

-- a resumé or curriculum vitae containing information about the candidate’s scientific interests and scientific activity from 1st of October 2015 onwards
+- a resumé or curriculum vitae containing information about the candidate’s scientific interests and scientific activity during five calendar years preceding the submission of the application

 - scans of materials confirming scientific activities referred to in the resumé or CV

 - documents confirming the command of foreign languages and a declaration about the command of English to the extent enabling the education in the Doctoral School (at least at B2 level)

 - a description of the initial research project proposal (6000 characters with spaces + 1000 characters with spaces for bibliography and abstract)